In the following "medi" refers to medi GmbH & Co. KG.

 - Any use of medi’s trademarks must be accompanied by the appropriate attribution as outlined in section C.I.

 - “medi” is not only a trademark and part of trademarks or trademark logos to identify products of medi, it also serves as a company name.
-When using “medi” as a refer-ence to the company, “medi” may be used as a noun or in the possessive form and no trademark symbol is needed.
+When using “medi” as a reference to the company, “medi” may be used as a noun or in the possessive form and no trademark

-- You may use medi word marks in connection with book titles, magazines, periodicals, seminars, or conferences provided you comply with the following requirements:
+- You may use medi word marks digitally and non-digitally in connection with book titles, magazines, periodicals, seminars, or conferences, etc., provided you comply with the following requirements:

 - The use is referential and less prominent than the rest of the title.